About the Initiative

 About the Service Component

-To gain relevant work experience, Aspire students may also complete a service project of at least 100 hours, which should be marketing related.
+To gain relevant work experience, Aspire students may also, but are not required to, complete a service project of at least 100 hours, which should be marketing related.
 All career-related service activities should be approved by the Aspire Initiative head.

 Not-for-profits may request Aspire student(s) for a project by emailing email@example.com.
 We encourage marketing- or business-related activities.
 Aspire maintains a list of recognized not-for-profits from which students can choose based on the mission and activity that best meets their schedule and career interests.